fabda/Myofibril_paper/README.md

 *__Running time__* : This notebook can be fully executed in a couple of minuts on a normal computer.

 ## 4 - License

-All the code is release under the [GPL v3.0 License](https://github.com/fabda/Myofibril_paper/blob/master/LICENSE)
+This code repository is release under the [GPL v3.0 License](https://github.com/fabda/Myofibril_paper/blob/master/LICENSE)